Account security

 • Sign out URL - This is an optional field.
 You can provide the sign-out URL to direct your users to a particular URL after signing out of the SAML provider and Kissflow platform.

-• Security key - Kissflow uses the SHA2 fingerprint of the SAML signed token certificate from your SAML server to decrypt the data coming from your SAML provider.
+• Security key - Kissflow uses the SHA2 fingerprint of the SAML signed token certificate from your SAML server to decrypt the data from your SAML provider.

 • Consumer assertion URL to Kissflow - This is the URL you must provide to the SAML provider.
 This URL is unique to your account.